Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 11
-Access the website with the link : http://natas11.natas.labs.overthewire.org .
+Access the website with the link : http://natas11.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas11
+username : natas11  <br>
-password : 1KFqoJXi6hRaPluAmk8ESDW4fSysRoIg
+password : 1KFqoJXi6hRaPluAmk8ESDW4fSysRoIg  <br>

 In this level we can see another form, where we can insert a color hex value to change the background, there is also a sentence that informs us that cookies are protected with XOR encryption.